Skip to main content

 I have been the Communications and Marketing Officer at Forces Children Scotland for just over a year, and it’s a wonderful place to work.

-In addition to being part of a collaborative team, I’ve had many opportunities to hear what children and young people from Armed Forces families have to say, because power-sharing and meaningful co-production are central to our work (for a recent example of what this can achieve, check out Max’s Big Move, our new storybook written by and for children from Veteran families!).
+In addition to being part of a collaborative team, I’ve had many opportunities to hear what children and young people from Armed Forces families have to say, because power-sharing and meaningful co-production are central to our work.
+For a recent example of what this can achieve, check out Max’s Big Move, our new storybook written by and for children from Veteran families!

 This approach was evident from the recruitment process.
 At the application stage, I submitted a child-friendly application for the young people involved with Forces Children Scotland.
 At the interview, there was a young person present, playing an equal role on the panel.
 Seeing this level of involvement motivated me to join the team and, thankfully, I was appointed.

 That was last May.
 Since then, I’ve had numerous opportunities to speak to children and young people directly, getting valuable input for the work I do.
 Some publications, like the recent series on memories of Forces life, are entirely youth-led.
 Other times, young people provide feedback on existing content or developing projects.
+As a rights-respecting organisation, we always check that children and young people are comfortable with their photos, artworks and words being shared.

 This spring, I was involved in a creative offshoot of The Ruby Boots Project.
 Heather, Project Coordinator, invited a young artist to make representations of children and young people’s experiences when a parent leaves the Armed Forces.